visaramadhan/ojek_online_backend_golang/README.md

 Implementation
 The application uses the Repository pattern to implement queries effectively.
 This pattern helps to organize code, making it more modular and maintainable.

 Usage
 Database Setup: Define tables for Customer, Driver, Order, and Area with relationships to implement the features.
 Add Features: Include data entry features for customers, drivers, and orders to facilitate CRUD operations.
 Requirements

-Database: MySQL / PostgreSQL (or any preferred relational database) Backend Language: Python (with SQLAlchemy) / Node.js (with Sequelize) Framework (optional): Flask / Express for API
+Database: PostgreSQL

+Backend Language: GOLANG
 Getting Started
 Clone this repository.
 Set up the database schema as described in db_schema.sql.
 Implement the repository pattern in your chosen language.
-Run the application and test the features.
+Run the application on terminal and test the features.